A stuffed vegan Berber pizza with a savory onion filling. This is the perfect snack or meal.

 - To make the filling, heat the olive oil in a skillet.
 Now add the onions and stir quickly over high heat until lightly browned but still crunchy.
-Add the cumin, coriander, chilli powders and black pepper as well as salt to taste.
+Add the cumin, coriander, cayenne and black pepper as well as salt to taste.

-- Stir in the coriander leaves and set aside to cool.
+- Stir in the cilantro and set aside to cool.

 - Punch down the risen dough and divide into six equal-sized pieces.
 Roll each piece into a smooth ball.
 Set the dough balls aside to rest for 10 minutes, covered.